UoB-COMSM0166/2026-group-7/README.md

 **Priority Improvement:** Synthesizing these findings, our primary qualitative goal is an **Integrated Guidance and Feedback Overhaul**.

-- **Action Plan:** To resolve semiotic confusion, we are redesigning "Food Truck" hazards with explicit "danger" signifiers, such as flashing lights and darker palettes.
-To fix the visibility of system status, we implemented a **full-screen red filter** that activates upon taking damage, ensuring feedback is visible even when the player is focused on the character.
-Furthermore, we have added **yellow exclamation mark (!) icons** to point toward the next goal and integrated **in-game text prompts** and side-screen guidance to ensure the player's path is always clear.
+- **Action Plan:** We redesigned hazard signifiers (e.g., clearer visual danger cues), improved feedback visibility through a full-screen damage indicator, and introduced guidance elements such as exclamation icons and in-game prompts to clarify player objectives.

 <h3>Quantitative Evaluation: NASA-TLX</h3>

+NASA-TLX is a widely used workload evaluation tool for measuring perceived cognitive and physical demand during task performance[^14].
+It was used to analyze the impact of difficulty on player workload in *Park Street Survivor*.

 We conducted a **within-subjects study** with 14 participants to measure the perceived workload between Easy Mode and Hard Mode.
 To mitigate **learning effects**, participants were split into two counterbalanced groups: Group A played Easy Mode first, then Hard Mode; Group B played the reverse order.

-**NASA-TLX**

-NASA-TLX is a widely used workload evaluation tool for measuring perceived cognitive and physical demand during task performance[^14].
-It was used to analyze the impact of difficulty on player workload in *Park Street Survivor*.

-**Data Collection and Analysis information about NASA-TLX:**

-NASA-TLX consists of six dimensions (Mental Demand, Physical Demand, Temporal Demand, Performance, Effort, and Frustration).
-Each user completed the NASA-TLX questionnaire after playing each difficulty level.
-To simplify administration, the **Raw TLX method** was used (i.e., no pairwise weighting).
-Ratings were collected on a 10-point scale and linearly transformed to a 0–100 scale.
-The overall workload score was calculated as the mean of the six dimensions.
-The statistical analysis used the **Wilcoxon signed-rank test** with a significance level of α = 0.05.

-**Here are the NASA-TLX results:**
+**Data Collection:**

+NNASA-TLX consists of six workload dimensions.
+We used the Raw TLX method and applied the Wilcoxon signed-rank test (α = 0.05).

 <div align="center">